 It is also important to note that, as we hear about any employee affected by COVID-19 — themselves or their family or friend — we are literally praying for them at the board level.
 With Dave's faith-driven leadership, prayer is not just in response to COVID-19, it is woven into our board meeting agenda.
 In addition to leading the opening and closing prayers for our board meetings, I'm blessed with the honor of writing and presenting the board devotions which are read at the beginning of each board meeting.

 We talk a lot about innovation and disruption.
 But as a company, many of us probably were not thinking of disruption in terms of pandemic.
 What types of investments do you think WWT has made previously that have enabled it to maintain business continuity during a time like this?

 Over the course of WWT's 30-year history, there has been constant investment in the IML principles.
-Culture is not developed in a crisis; it is actually revealed by it.
 When we talk about preparing for business continuity and preparing for disruption in different areas, for me, if you don't have the right culture or leadership in place that are integrated and intentional prior to these moments of disruption, you'll see the cracks come through.
 The entire executive team has been unwavering in its commitment to preserving and protecting the culture through the IML program and other important initiatives.
 This focus has yielded incredible continuity, but also customer satisfaction in helping our customers to do things in this environment that are so critical.
 I think of the wide range of customers we serve, from government to enterprise to service providers, that have critical work to do.
 If our culture could not rise to this occasion, it really would not matter how great our processes were.
 Our people have been able to rally to meet the challenge.